bcgov/forestry-digital-services/collections/_applications/client.md

 Alliance is working to add more functionality to Forests Client.
 This includes the ability to use the dashboard to:

--	See a client's BC Registry standing
 -	View and edit client data, and
 -	Add related clients.

-These features are scheduled to go live next year.
+These features are scheduled to go live in 2025.

 ## More information
 + Ministry of Forests client number [online submission form](https://www2.gov.bc.ca/gov/content?id=E290320237694A9584C0CABC5DE3B9F2)